BIKE RIDE MAPS

 We have Sustrans maps, Goldeneye cycle maps and Harvey maps, covering the Yorkshire Dales, the North York Moors and the Yorkshire Wolds cycling routes, and there is also the long-distance heritage cycle route in the National Byway map for Yorkshire.

 There are Ordnance Survey, Sustrans, Goldeneye and Harvey cycle maps for Cornwall and Devon.
 Long-distance bike routes include:

 There is also stock here of Sustrans, Goldeneye, Vertebrate and CycleCity guide books and cycling maps for Kent, Sussex, Hampshire and the rest of south coast of England.
 The Sustrans South Coast East map carries the south coast cycle route all the way across to Kent.

 The Sustrans pocket maps are very good, and the waymarked C2C, Reivers, Hadrian’s and Coast & Castles all have a start or end-point here with accompanying maps, while the waymarked National Byway route is a way to explore the area’s heritage on your bike.

-We have the very, very good cycle-touring guide books from Excellent Books: Cycling Southern France, Cycling Northern France and Avenue Verte, and from Cicerone Books, together with the detailed Brittany’s Green Ways and France En Velo – a guide to cycling end to end in France, with loads of great pictures and maps.
+We have the very, very good cycle-touring guide books from Excellent Books: Cycling Southern France, Cycling Northern France and Avenue Verte.
+We also have guide books to cycling in France from Cicerone Books, together with the detailed Brittany’s Green Ways, the V4, the Veloscenic and France En Velo – a guide to cycling end to end in France, with loads of great pictures and maps.

 CYCLE TOURING TRAVEL AND HUMOUR

-Check out our bike books, including Anne Mustoe, Alastair Humphreys, Edward Enfield and the Bike Ride Books range from Mike Carden
+Check out our bike books, including Anne Mustoe, Alastair Humphreys, Edward Enfield and the Bike Ride Books range from, well, me, Mike Carden.

 We use Sage Pay to securely process payments and can therefore accept online payments via Visa, MasterCard and other main cards – Debit and Credit cards, and the link below confirms our registration.